abdulrahmanAlsalem/Udacity-DSND/README.md

 #
 > There are some personal traits can affect your salary as a developer.
 #
-> caring ONLY about money, does not make more money.
+> Caring ONLY about money, does not make more money.

 ## Acknowledgements
 > StackOverFlow survey through kaggel.